boston-object-map/map/README.md

 # map
-Mapping Boston using trees, trash cans, fire hydrants, and more.
+Mapping Boston using public data on trees, trash cans, fire hydrants, and more.